Johann Friedrich von Cronegk

 Johann Friedrich von Cronegk (2 September 1731 – 1 January 1758) was a German poet.
-He was born in Ansbach.
+He was born in Ansbach Principality of Ansbach.

 Biography

 Cronegk studied law in Halle and Leipzig and visited Italy and France before returning to his hometown to be a court councilor.

 He acquired some rank among the noble authors of Germany, and wrote plays which had a temporary success, among them "Codrus" and "Olint and Sophronia."